-All of the jewellery produced during this period is handmade and very rare.
+All of the jewellery produced during the early Georgian period is handcrafted and very rare.
 With most pieces of Georgian jewellery being remounted to keep up with the changing trends.
-Unlike the Victorian period, which saw the introduction of mass produced jewellery.
+Unlike the late Georgian period, which saw the introduction of mass produced jewellery.
 Stocks of precious metals and gemstones were quite low at this time compared to modern times.
-So with rising demand, jewelers introduced glass paste for the first time as a substitute for real gemstones.
-They also begin to use pinchback ( named after it`s inventor ) as a substitute for gold.
+So with rising demand, jewellers introduced glass paste for the first time as a substitute for real gemstones.
+They also begin to use pinchbeck ( named after it`s inventor ) as a substitute for gold.

 Fashion trends in the early period of the Georgian jewellery favoured larger stones.
 Especially diamonds which were the most desirable, rubies, sapphires and emeralds came back into fashion later in the period.
 Short necklaces were very popular at this time.
 With diamond studded chokers being highly sought after.
 Bows, ribbons and motifs were also very popular during this period.
-As was ” memento Mori ” which means ” Remember you will die “.
+As was ” Memento Mori ” which means ” Remember you will die “.
 This type of jewellery featured skulls and coffins.
 Reminding the wearer of his or her own mortality.
-Memorial jewellery or mouring jewellery as it is commonly called, developed later in Georgian times from “Memento Mori”.
+Memorial jewellery or mourning jewellery as it is commonly called, developed later in Georgian times from “Memento Mori”.
 It featured strongly in the later part of this period and was worn to remember the death of a loved one.
 These pieces were normally a brooch, necklace or ring and would contain strands of hair from the departed loved one.
 Memorial jewellery would continue to stay in demand right through to Victorian times.

 How To Date Georgian Jewellery

-Most Georgian jewellery today is from the later part of the period.
+Most Georgian jewellery today is from the latter part of the period.
 Typically from the 1800s, very little of earlier Georgian jewellery has survived.
 When trying to date an item of Georgian jewellery.
 There are a number of areas which we can look at.
 Set out below are guidelines to help you get started.

 Brooches: Taking a look at the pin can tell us a lot about the age of a brooch.
 The simple C clasp was the oldest form used and had no locking mechanism.
-If the pin extends beyond the length of the brooch, it is likely to be a Victorian item.
+If the pin extends far beyond the length of the brooch, it is likely to be a Victorian item.
 As the Victorians extended their pins for extra security.
 The simple C clasp was used right up to the 20th century.
 The hinge of the pin can also help to date the item.
 Earlier pins used a tube hinge until the invention of the ball hinge in 1898.
 Another important date is 1805, which saw the invention of gold plating.

 Earrings: When it comes to earrings the first thing to look at is the findings.
 Georgian earrings used fish hook style wires or shepherd crooks as they are sometimes called.
 With kidney wires and screw back earrings not being invented until the Victorian era.
 The next thing to look at is how the fish hook wire is attached.
 In the Georgian period, the wires would have been soldered in place or attached through eye hooks.
 It is here you will also notice if the item has been repaired at one time.
 Some earrings from this time could also be disassembled into two pieces.
 With the smaller piece being worn during the day.
 Then adding the extension piece to create a drop earring for evening wear.
 These type earrings were called day and night earrings.

-Necklaces & Bracelets: In the case of necklaces or bracelets, the clasp is one of the best indicators of it`s age.
+Necklaces & Bracelets: In the case of necklaces or bracelets, the clasp is one of the best indicators of its age.
 The oldest form of clasp, introduced in the 1700s was the push in box clasp.
-It worked by using a thin V shaped piece of metal.
-That would slot into the receiving box shaped clasp.
-The box clasp also called the tongue and groove catch, was used until the invention of the spring ring clasp in 1900.
+It worked by using a thin V-shaped piece of metal.
+That would slot into the receiving box-shaped clasp.
+The box clasp also called the tongue and groove catch was used until the invention of the spring ring clasp in 1900.